 If you are in Asia, Australia, or South America, you will not want to miss trying the largest fruit in the world – jackfruit.
 It is full of goodness and it’s incredibly flavoursome but a lot of people get intimidated by how to cut jackfruit because of its size and spiky nature.
 Personally, it’s my favourite fruit and I love eating it raw, making jackfruit curry (you can now get canned jackfruit in most countries), or as any other kind of meat replacement (think jackfruit tacos or jackfruit pulled pork – yum!).

-There’s a video of how to cut jackfruit below!
+To make it easier for you, I’ve also provided a video of how to cut jackfruit below

-For those unfamiliar with it, it may be a little intimidating as it’s full of spikes on the outside, and they can weight up to 30kg, so read on for some advice on what to do with a jackfruit.
+For those unfamiliar with it, it may be a little intimidating as it’s full of spikes on the outside, and it can weigh up to 30kg, so read on for some advice on how to cut jackfruit.

 Firstly, here are the health benefits of jackfruit:

 - It gives you energy right away as it’s high in carbohydrates (and simple sugars: fructose and sucrose), but it contains no cholesterol or saturated fats.

 - 100g of jackfruit = 95 calories

 - It’s good for your eyes – improves vision and prevents cataracts (contains vitamin A)

 - Lots of vitamin C – improves your immune system and helps you fight those pesky colds